github-cloud/atlas-help/packer/builds/troubleshooting.html.md

 specified when you linked the GitHub repository match the actual paths to your template file._
 - SEC-001: Your data was being unpacked from a tarball uploaded to Atlas and encountered an error.
-This can be caused by bad permissions, improper symlinks or very large tarball sizes.
+This can be caused by bad permissions, using symlinks or very large tarball sizes.

 ### Community Resources